 Parker Avenue is the heart of Rodeo, physically and commercially.
 Many residents would like to see existing businesses augmented to revitalize downtown and the marina.
-The community's water-front location has long been constrained by the railroad tracks that hug the shoreline, but increased infrastructure and view preservation efforts along the waterfront have increased accessibility.
+The community's waterfront location has long been constrained by the railroad tracks that hug the shoreline, but increased infrastructure and view preservation efforts along the waterfront have increased accessibility.
 This has also created opportunities to expand aquatic recreation and other waterfront commercial uses.
-Congestion on Interstate 80, coupled with the lack of BART or ferry stations, create circulation constraints at peak commute times.
+Congestion on Interstate 80, coupled with the lack of a BART station or ferry terminal nearby, create circulation constraints at peak commute times.

-The Phillips 66 Refinery occupies over 1,000 acres in the northern part of Rodeo.
-In August 2020, Phillips 66 announced a plan to convert the Rodeo Refinery into a renewable fuels plant.
-Many residents remain concerned about potential refinery impacts, such as air quality and safety.
+The Phillips 66 Refinery, established in 1896, occupies over 1,100 acres in the northern part of Rodeo.
+The Rodeo Refinery has been converted into a renewable fuels plant.
+However, many residents remain concerned about potential refinery impacts, such as air quality and safety.